-Home to one of the continent's highest vertical drops, a staggering 4,133 feet, Kicking Horse, like it’s namesake, packs a punch.
-The resort is blessed with an annual average of 24 feet of some of the lightest, driest and deepest powder on the planet.
-Combine that wit 106 runs that span across 2800-plus acres of lift-served, diverse terrain (including 70 inbound chutes) and you have an ideal destination for a variety of skiers and riders.
+Home to one of the continent's highest vertical drops, a staggering 4,133 feet, Kicking Horse—like its namesake—packs a punch.
+The resort is blessed with an annual average of 24 feet of some of the lightest and driest powder on the planet.
+Combine that with 106 runs that span across 2,800-plus acres of lift-served, diverse terrain (including 70 inbound chutes) and you have an ideal destination for a variety of skiers and riders.
 Like Red Mountain, Kicking Horse is easily accessible and is located just 2.5 hours from Calgary.

-Kimberley ski resort boasts 80 runs and 1,800 acres of skiable terrain, including the expert skier paradise Black Forest.
+Kimberley ski resort boasts 80 runs and 1,800 acres of skiable terrain, including the expert skier paradise, Black Forest.
 But there's plenty of terrain for beginners and intermediates, especially on North Star Mountain including the resort's longest trail, Ridgeway at four miles.
 Night skiing is also available Thursday through Saturday nights on Kimberley's main thoroughfare.
-For the non-skier Kimberley offers a multitude of activities including dog sledding, cross-country skiing, snowshoeing, snowmobiling and helicopter tours are all great ways to see the natural beauty of the surrounding Purcell Range area.
+For the non-skier Kimberley offers a multitude of activities including dog sledding, cross-country skiing, snowshoeing, snowmobiling and helicopter tours—all great ways to see the natural beauty of the surrounding Purcell Range area.
 Also, be sure to check out the ice skating, movies and bowling.

-Despite its repute as “smaller resort,” you don't realize the actual scale of Panorama until you're atop the resort's summit.
-Panorama ski resort offers its guests world-class services, amenities, 15 feet of snow annually and 2,800 acres of skiable terrain.
-This British Columbia ski destination attracts visitors not only because of its double black diamond trees and wide-open, groomed boulevards, but also for other winter activities, including cross-country skiing, snowshoeing and heli-skiing.
+You don't realize the actual scale of Panorama until you're atop the resort's summit.
+Panorama ski resort flies under the radar as a "smaller resort" but offers its guests world-class services, amenities, 15 feet of snow annually and 2,800 acres of skiable terrain.
+This British Columbia ski destination attracts visitors not only because of its double-black diamond trees and wide-open, groomed boulevards, but also for other winter activities, including cross-country skiing, snowshoeing and heli-skiing.
 First-time Panorama visitors will be pleasantly surprised with the many slopeside lodging options and excellent—and varied—dining options.